-Within two to three (2-3) business days of receiving the Investigator's investigative report, the Director of Nondiscrimination and Title IX or a trained, designated Decision-maker from the Pool4 reviews the report and all responses.
+Within two to three (2-3) business days of receiving the Investigator's investigative report, the Title IX Coordinator or a trained, designated Decision-maker from the Pool4 reviews the report and all responses.
 The Respondent will be given the opportunity to respond to the alleged violation of policy in the following ways: 1) no response; 2) not responsible; or 3) responsible.
-If the Respondent accepts responsibility, the appropriate Decision-maker or Director of Nondiscrimination and Title IX will be notified, and parties will receive notification that the matter has been forwarded for sanctioning.
+If the Respondent accepts responsibility, the appropriate Decision-maker or Title IX Coordinator will be notified, and parties will receive notification that the matter has been forwarded for sanctioning.
 If the Respondent declines responsibility or chooses not to respond, the Complainant will be notified, and the case will be forwarded to the appropriate individual for review and final determination on the basis of the preponderance of the evidence.

-The Decision-maker/Director of Nondiscrimination and Title IX is responsible for fairly, promptly, and impartially determining whether it is more likely than not that policy has been violated upon review of the investigative materials.
+The Decision-maker/Title IX Coordinator is responsible for fairly, promptly, and impartially determining whether it is more likely than not that policy has been violated upon review of the investigative materials.
 Determination will be conducted by officials of the College without a conflict of interest or bias for or against either party.
-A party with concern about a conflict of interest should contact the Director of Nondiscrimination and Title IX.
-If the investigative record is incomplete, the Director /Decision-maker may direct a re-opening of the investigation, or may direct or conduct any additional inquiry necessary, including informally meeting with the parties or any witnesses, if needed.
+A party with concern about a conflict of interest should contact the Title IX Coordinator.
+If the investigative record is incomplete, the Title IX Coordinator /Decision-maker may direct a re-opening of the investigation, or may direct or conduct any additional inquiry necessary, including informally meeting with the parties or any witnesses, if needed.

-4 When the Director is the Investigator or has been heavily involved in the process prior to determination, a Decision-maker should be designated from the Pool to ensure there is no conflict of interest.
+4 When the Title IX Coordinator is the Investigator or has been heavily involved in the process prior to determination, a Decision-maker should be designated from the Pool to ensure there is no conflict of interest.